Implementing the PAC (Polar Alignment Correction) Interface

 Integrating PAC into a Mount Driver

-To add PAC capabilities to an existing telescope mount driver, use multiple inheritance:
+To add PAC capabilities to an existing telescope mount driver, use multiple inheritance and include PAC_INTERFACE in setDriverInterface():

 class MyMountWithPAC : public INDI::Telescope, public INDI::PACInterface